nvakhilnair/Customizable-Restaurant-Webpage/README.md

 # Customizable Restaurant Webpage

-This is fully customizable webpage for resturants.
+This is a fully customizable webpage for restaurants.
 All fields can be easily customized from the admin panel.
 This is achieved by connecting the front-end fields directly to the database.

 Template: https://www.free-css.com/free-css-templates/page252/live-dinner